barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

 A collection of tiny humanoids who dwell within the carpet of one of Mazirian's guest rooms.
 The imps tolerate them because they eat dust.
-They will regard the arrival of a [glo:pc] as the arrival of the prophesied Great Foot, herald of the end times.
+They will regard the arrival of a [abbr:pc] as the arrival of the prophesied Great Foot, herald of the end times.

 #### Imp